Table of Contents

 Why Is South Africa Having an Electricity Crisis?

-Bloomberg News recently blamed South Africa’s electricity crisis on “old and poorly maintained power stations run by [a] debt-stricken state utility Eskom Holdings SOC Ltd [that] can’t keep up with demand.
+Bloomberg News blamed South Africa’s electricity crisis on “old and poorly maintained power stations run by [a] debt-stricken state utility Eskom Holdings SOC Ltd [that] can’t keep up with demand.

 “Impossible promises” by ANC officials to address the ongoing electricity crisis that’s resulted in years of rolling blackouts have failed to pan out.